phansch/dotfiles/README.md

 ## Development

+Since it can be a bit problematic to test changes to the configuration on the actual machine where you want to make them, there is a dev-setup script that will setup and start a VM with Linux Mint.

-Currently only tested with Linux Mint XFCE, which you can get [here](https://linuxmint.com/edition.php?id=214)
+Currently it is only tested with Linux Mint XFCE, which you can get [here](https://linuxmint.com/edition.php?id=214)

 Once downloaded, open a terminal and set `IMAGE_PATH` to the path where the .iso is located.